-Sarah Louise Amos completed her Bachelor of Music (Performance) in 2016 and has just completed her Honours year in Music Performance at the Melbourne Conservatorium of Music, under the tutelage of Antoinette Halloran.
-Sarah is the recipient of a full scholarship with Opera Scholars Australia and has performed in multiple youth productions with Victorian Opera including The Play of Herod and The Grumpiest Boy in the World.
+Sarah Louise Amos completed her Bachelor of Music (Performance) with Honours in 2017 at the Melbourne Conservatorium of Music and is currently completing a Graduate Diploma in Arts (Advanced) in Ancient World Studies at the University of Melbourne.
+Sarah is the recipient of a scholarship with Opera Scholars Australia and has performed in multiple youth productions with Victorian Opera including The Play of Herod and The Grumpiest Boy in the World.

 Late in 2016 Sarah performed in the Southern hemisphere premiere of Marc-Antoine Charpentier’s La Descent d’Orphee aux Enfers at the Melbourne Conservatorium of Music.
 Early in 2017, Sarah sang the role of Sabrina in an enactment of Milton’s 1634 court masque Comus.

 In June this year Sarah performed with the MCM in conjunction with the ARC Centre of Excellence for the History of Emotions in the production Passion, Lament, Glory in which she performed in a staged version of Pergolesi’s Stabat Mater at St Paul’s Cathedral.
-Sarah’s most recent performance was in Monteverdi’s L’Orfeo with the Melbourne Conservatorium of Music and Copland’s The Second Hurricane with Victorian Opera.
+Later in 2017, Sarah performed in Monteverdi’s L’Orfeo with the Melbourne Conservatorium of Music and in Copland’s The Second Hurricane with Victorian Opera.